What is SIP Trunking?

 Things to Know Before Shopping for SIP Trunking Service

 To prepare your company for SIP trunking, you first need to consider a few questions.

 How many people are on the phone at the same time during your busiest hours?

 That will determine how many channels you will need.
 Remember, SIP trunks allow for quick and easy scaling, so you may add or remove channels as needed if you under or overestimate.

 Will your call volume remain fairly consistent from week to week, or will it fluctuate?

-With SIP Trunking, you can either purchase by the channel or by the minute.
+With SIP trunking, you can purchase channels.
+When call volume increases, Concurrency Bursting allows you to burst beyond the number of channels you have.
 Pricing is explained more on our SIP trunking pricing page.